About the FPL SolarNow™ Program

 - No. Customers’ monthly contributions do not go toward the non-profit organizations, nor do they fund enrollment incentives or other participant bonuses (e.g. zoo discounts).

 - FPL shareholders, via the NextEra Energy Foundation, fund the non-profit contributions.

 - FPL has long been a leader in clean energy and is committed to advancing the use of solar energy in Florida.
 FPL continues to invest in local Florida communities and depending on where you live, it’s likely that a school or other educational facility like a museum or a zoo near you is producing solar energy now.
 FPL has installed solar photovoltaic (PV) systems at more than 100 sites across 23 counties to give students and communities hands-on experience with renewable energy.

 - As a regulated utility, FPL has a duty to focus on the most economical energy sources for customers.
 We are able to build universal solar cost-effectively.
 For more information, visit our Locations page.

-- Also, the FPL SolarNow™ program provides customers who may not have the ability or desire to install their own solar systems, but care about preserving and protecting the environment, an easy way to support the maintenance of solar energy projects in local communities, which has a higher cost than the large, universal solar power plants that FPL generally builds in rural areas that have sufficient land.
+- Also, the FPL SolarNow™ program provides customers who may not have the ability or desire to install their own solar systems, but care about preserving and protecting the environment, and educating future generations on the benefits of solar, an easy way to support the maintenance and operation of solar energy projects in local communities, which has a higher cost than the large, universal solar power plants that FPL generally builds in rural areas that have sufficient land.
 FPL’s goal is to install 30 million solar panels by 2030, making Florida a world leader in solar energy.